TimeWalker: Personalized Neural Space for Lifelong Head Avatars: Related Works

 \section{Related Works}

-\textbf{Personalized Head Avatars.} 3DMM~\cite{3dmm}, as the foundational work in 3D human head modeling, constructs a generic {\textit{head}} space via the linear combination of a mean template mesh and low-dimensional linear subspaces of shape and expression from PCA.
-Subsequent research extends 3DMM to personalized head mesh modeling.
+\textbf{Personalized Head Avatars.} 3DMM~\cite{3dmm}, as the foundational work in 3D human head modeling, constructs a generic {\textit{head}} space via linear combination of a mean template mesh and low-dimensional linear subspaces of shape and expression from PCA.
+Subsequent research extends it to personalized head mesh modeling.
 For instance, ~\cite{PersonalizedFaceModeling} predicts personalized corrections on a 3DMM prior to obtain user-specific expression blendshapes and dynamic albedo maps. ~\cite{DBLP:journals/pami/ZhuYHLWL23} learns personalized face details via multi-view image fusion from virtually rendered multi-view input images.
 Recent advancements have extended focus to creating animatable personal {\textit{head}} avatars with realistic rendering.
 Methods like NerFace~\cite{Gafni_2021_CVPR} and IM Avatar~\cite{zheng2022avatar} leverage FLAME~\cite{FLAME:SiggraphAsia2017} expression coefficients to drive neural scene representation networks, implicitly representing head avatars from monocular video inputs.
 INSTA~\cite{zielonka2023instant} enhances training speed and enables avatar control through a mesh-based warping field.
-GaussianAvatars~\cite{qian2023gaussianavatars} and FlashAvatar~\cite{xiang2024flashavatar} associate Gaussian points with a 3D parametric model and generate personalized head avatars through expression parameters as the condition to Gaussian offset.
-By harnessing the formidable generative prior, DreamBooth~\cite{ruiz2023dreambooth} and Lora~\cite{hu2021lora} customize diffusion models from multiple images of a particular subject to produce personalized outcomes.
-However, these approaches are limited to static 2D results, lacking 3D consistency and animation capabilities.
-Other works like DiffusionAvatars~\cite{kirschstein2023diffusionavatars} and GANAvatar~\cite{kabadayi2023ganavatar} utilize generative models to create personalized head avatars.
-The former fine-tunes ControlNet~\cite{zhang2023adding} with NPHM~\cite{giebenhain2023nphm} features.
-The later distill EG3D~\cite{chan2022efficient} to single appearance.
-While these pipelines excel in constructing personalized head avatars, they focus on momentary representations, and none address the challenge of representing personalized spaces over a lifelong scale.
-Our pipeline takes a step in this direction with a foundational solution, enabling the construction of a lifelong replica.
-A comparison between TimeWalker and the representative methods mentioned above is shown in Tab.~\ref{tab:cmp_table}.
+Efforts like GaussianAvatars~\cite{qian2023gaussianavatars}, FlashAvatar~\cite{xiang2024flashavatar} and other recent studies ~\cite{xu2024gaussian,shao2024splattingavatar} leverage 3DGS's representational capabilities.
+They associate Gaussian points with a 3D parametric model or head mesh, generating personalized head avatars by using expression parameters as conditions for Gaussian offsets.
+PAV~\cite{caliskan2025pav} shares a conceptual similarity with our approach in modeling variations of a person.
+Building upon INSTA, it extends to support multiple appearances of an individual from unstructured video data through the use of appearance embeddings.
+In contrast, TimeWalker diverges by emphasizing an interpretable, scalable, and steerable framework for constructing lifelong personalized spaces, offering explicit control over multiple-scale animations and preserving identity consistency.